d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 That's why.
 I will be using the *random* package to make this interesting.
 Let's explore the relationship between life expectancy as a function of GDP per capita. (*You will need internet connection to run some of this code.
 Especially pertaining to the **random** functions.*)

 Initially, let us see what we are working with before any *<sub>CrA</sub>* *Z* *~<sub>~</sub> neSS ~<sub>~</sub>*.

+So, get some coffee or tea or any consumable, potable liquid %&gt;% temperature(hot:cold) and let's get started. :D s

 ``` r
 str(gapminder)